24 Hours of Le Mans: Race

 The race is held in mid-June, near the summer solstice, meaning the shortest night and very hot conditions for drivers, particularly in closed vehicles with poor ventilation.
 Rainy weather is common.
 The race begins in mid-afternoon and finishes the following day at the same hour the race started the previous day.
+The 2025 race attracted 332,000 spectators.

 Modern competitors often cover well over 5000 km.
 The record is 2010's 5410 km, more than six times the length of the Indianapolis 500 (500 mi or 805 km), or about 18 times longer than a Formula One Grand Prix.
 Drivers and their teams strive for speed and avoiding mechanical damage, as well as managing the cars' consumables – primarily fuel, tires, and braking materials.
 It also tests endurance, with drivers frequently racing for over two hours before a relief driver can take over during a pit stop while eating and resting.
 Current regulations mandate that three drivers share each competing vehicle, with individual limits of driving no more than 4 hours in a 6-hour period, and no more than 14 hours total.

 Competing teams race in groups called "classes", or cars of similar specification, while competing simultaneously for outright placing amongst all classes.
 Originally, the race showcased cars as they were sold to the general public, then called "Sports Cars", in contrast with the specialised racing cars used in Grand Prix motor racing.
 Over time, the competing vehicles evolved away from their publicly available road car roots.
 Today, the race comprises three classes: the purpose-built Sports prototypes which are also known as "hypercar" and are the highest level in sports car racing, Le Mans Prototypes (LMP) and the production-based Grand Touring (GT) cars similar to sports cars sold to the public which are based on road-going models and therefore, in general, are not as fast as Sports prototypes.
 These are further broken down into: Hypercar (LMH or LMDh), LMP2 and LMGT3 (GT cars).